Configure Policy Webhooks

 Create an HTTPS ConnectionConfig

-The information that describes how to connect to your API endpoint lives on a ConnectionConfig
+The information that describes how to connect to your API endpoint lives on a ConnectionConfig.
+We also use

 how to connect to an external API endpoint.